tdwg/bdq/tg2/_review/docs/bdqcore/index.md

   - **ResourceType** [normative]  For implementors.
 The Resource Type that the test acts upon, SingleRecords or MultiRecords (data sets).
 - **Description** [non-normative]: For consumers.
 A non-technical description of what the test does, intended for consumers of data quality reports in concert with the Response.comment.
 Example: "Is the value of dwc:countryCode a valid ISO 3166-1-alpha-2 country code?"
 - **Specification** [normative]: For implementors.
 The specification for implementors describing the expected behavior of the test.
 Example: EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:phylum is bdq:Empty; COMPLIANT if the value of dwc:phylum was found as a value at the rank of Phylum by the bdq:sourceAuthority; otherwise NOT_COMPLIANT."
-- **Information Elements** For implementors and consumers, what terms does the test evaluate.
+- **Information Elements** For implementors and consumers, what terms do the test evaluate.
-  - **ActedUpon** [normative]: A list of the specific Darwin Core terms that are the focus of the test..
+  - **ActedUpon** [normative]: A list of the specific Darwin Core terms that are the focus of the test.
 Example: "dwc:countryCode"
   - **Consulted** [normative]: A list of Darwin Core terms that are consulted in the evaluation of the Information Elements ActedUpon.
 For example, VALIDATION_ENDDAYOFYEAR_INRANGE tests whether or not dwc:endDayOfYear is in the range 1-365 or 1-366, consulting dwc:eventDate to see if the endDayOfYear falls in a leap year and 366 would be valid.
 The test makes the assertion of COMPLIANT or NOT_COMPLIANT about the Acted Upon term, and is not evaluating whether the Consulted dwc:eventDate conforms to expectations or not.
-- **Parameters** [normative]: Any parameters that change the behavior of the test for a subset of users with special data quality needs within the domain..
+- **Parameters** [normative]: Any parameters that change the behavior of the test for a subset of users with special data quality needs within the domain.
 Example: "bdq:taxonIsMarine.
 - **Default Parameter Values** [normative]: For Implementors.
 Default values for parameters to the test, including references to external authorities required for the test.
 Many parameters are sourceAuthorities, some are simple values.
 	- Structue: bdq:sourceAuthority="Normative String Identifier" {"normative resource"} {informative list of api endponts or other resources}.
 	- Implementors Note: The "Normative String Identifer" is critical when the bdq:sourceAuthority is a parameter, this exact string MUST be passed in as the parameter value for a test implementation to behave in the default manner.
 Other non-empty strings would select other source authorities.
 Implementations MAY regard empty values to be the Normative String Identifier.
 - **Examples** [non-normative]: For Implementors.
 Example of inputs for a test and the expected output from an implementation of the test given those outputs.
-A ’pass’ and a ‘fail’ example are provided for each test.
+A ‘pass’ and a ‘fail’ example are provided for each test.
 All examples listed are also present in the the validation test data.
 Example: "[dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
 GBIF.org uses Trachyophyta for the Phylum including ferns"]"
 - **Use Cases** [non-normative] For Consumers and Implementors.
-Descriptions of data quality needs that this test helps to support.
+Descriptions of data example quality needs that this test helps to support.
 - **Notes** [non-normative]: For implementors and Consumers.
 Additional, guidance that may be necessary for the accurate implementation of the tests.
 Example: "Locations outside of a jurisdiction covered by a country code should not have a value in the field dwc:countryCode.
 This test will fail if there is leading or trailing whitespace or there are leading or trailing non-printing characters."

 ## 3.2 SingleRecord tests and MultiRecord Measures (informative)